frank-morales2020/generative-ai-on-aws-book/README.md

 # generative-ai-on-aws-book

-It is a repository to store my work progress testing the book's generative-ai-on-aws-book exercises.
+It is a repository to store my work progress testing the book's Generative AI on AWS: Building Context-Aware Multimodal Reasoning Applications exercises.